semrush/intergalactic/website/docs/layout/grid-system/grid-system.md

 @## Description

-Component for building a 12-column grid.
+It's a component for building a 12-column grid.

 > 💡 In the product interface we use a 12-column grid with a fixed 24px gutter between columns.
-The columns stretch 😏
+The columns stretch.

 @## Example use